 Unfortunately, since so many seniors today are diagnosed with dementia at this phase in their lives, the signs and signals of dementia or Alzheimer's can often be confused with PTSD.
 This is why it is so important for family members, loved ones and caregivers to pay close attention to what the actual symptoms are that the senior is experiencing.
 The more diligent loved ones are in looking at what is going on, the faster they can get their seniors the help that they need.

 Treating PTSD in Seniors

 Just because a senior has newly developing symptoms of PTSD or if they have been experiencing PTSD for decades, it doesn't mean it is too late to start treatment.
-Since there are a number of different causes of this disorder, ranging from car accidents to natural disasters, it should come as no surprise that there are a number of different types of treatments available as well.
+Since there are several different causes of this disorder, ranging from car accidents to natural disasters, it should come as no surprise that there are many different types of treatments available as well.

 A professional will be able to provide seniors with a range of options that can meet their needs.
 Typically, the most common form of treatment involves a mixture of medication and psychotherapy, although some antidepressants may interfere with a senior's current medication plan, so typically the proper course of action is completely up to the supervising physician.

 Common psychotherapy treatments include prolonged exposure therapy, eye movement desensitization and reprocessing (EMDR), and cognitive behavioral therapy (CBT).
 Recent advances in therapies that combine pharmacological treatments during cognitive therapy are showing significant promise.